Product Use & Care

 Instead, be sure to store your soap in a dry place out of the stream of water, and on a draining soap dish.
 A slatted wood or bamboo soap dish is ideal because it wicks water away from the soap, allowing the soap to dry properly.

-Unused soaps need to be stored in a cool, dry place – preferably, NOT the bathroom.
+Unused soaps need to be stored in a cool, dry place.
 A linen closet is great - plus, the soap will make your linens smell wonderful.

-If you are traveling with your handcrafted soap and are concerned about the scent transferring to other items, wrap the soap in waxed paper.
+If you are traveling and are concerned about the scent of your handcrafted soap transferring to other items, wrap the soap in waxed paper.

 Body butter is a wonderful moisturizer that nourishes dry, chapped skin and helps protect the skins natural oils.

-The consistency of body butters is thicker than lotion and may be used all over, but they do exceptionally well moisturizing dry skin on knees and elbows.
+The consistency of body butter is thicker than lotion and may be used all over, but does exceptionally well moisturizing dry skin on knees and elbows.

 Prolong the lifespan of your whipped body butter by storing it in a dry, cool location keeping it away from sunlight and humidity.
 It is normal for body butter to harden slightly over time, but it is safe to use and does not lose any of its moisturizing qualities.
 Based on the oils used to make it, your body butter has an average shelf life of 1 - 2 years.